jakeadam10/PRG1-debugging-workshop-javascript/capitalise/spec.md

 The function should:

 1. Accept a single string as input
-2. If the first character of the string is a letter:
-   - Capitalize this first character
+2. Capitalize this first character
-3. Leave all other characters in their original case
+3. Put the **remaining characters in lower case**
 4. Return the transformed string

 ### Function Signature